-9. Do merger control rules apply to joint ventures (both new joint ventures and acquisitions of joint control over an existing business?
+9. In which circumstances are joint ventures notifiable or reviewable (both new joint ventures and acquisitions of joint control over an existing business)?

 The Turkish merger control rules applicable to joint ventures are akin to-if not the same as-the EU rules.
 Article 5 of the Communiqué 2010/4 on Mergers and Acquisitions Requiring the Approval of the Competition Board ("Communiqué No. 2010/4") provides a definition of joint venture, which does not fall far from the definition used in the EU law.